 Last week, an important bill was introduced in Congress to provide new protections to immigrants.
 Co-sponsored by Representative Grace F. Napolitano (D-CA-32) and Senator Jeff Merkely (D-OR), the Immigrants’ Mental Health Act would prohibit sensitive, personal information shared with therapists and mental health professionals from being used against immigrants in asylum cases.
 As Representative Napolitano explained, the legislation is an important initial step to “address the mental health crisis at our border.”

 Call Our Los Angeles, CA Asylum Lawyer for Legal Guidance

-At the Law Office of Joshua L. Goldstein, PC, our California asylum rights attorney is an experienced, dedicated advocate for clients.
+At the Goldstein Immigration Lawyers, our California asylum rights attorney is an experienced, dedicated advocate for clients.
 If you or your family member has any questions about applying for asylum, we are here to help.
 Call us at our Los Angeles law office for a fully private, no commitment review of your case.
 (213) 262-2000.

 - New California Law Grants Detainees Enhanced Right to Sue For-Profit Prisons for Abuse - October 1, 2020